Deploy Applications

 Port range explained

-Once a container is running, there are three ways to reach it depending on your network position relative to the device.
+Once a container is running, three options are available depending on your network position relative to the device.

 Browse to the device IP from any machine on the same LAN.
 Fastest, lowest latency.